 Acme, Inc. – Cash Flow Statement for the Year Ended Dec.
 31, 2018

 |Cash Flow From Investments|

 |Net Cash Flow From Investments||-$5,500|

 |Net Cash Flow From Financing||-$8,300|

 |Net Change in Cash Balance||-$7,300|

 Solving Cash Flow Problems

-The second step of cash flow management is to develop and use strategies that will maintain an adequate cash flow for your business.
-One of the most useful strategies for small businesses is to shorten your cash flow conversion period so that your business can bring in money faster.
+The second step of cash flow management is to develop and use strategies that will maintain adequate cash flow for your business.
+One of the most useful strategies for your small business is to shorten the cash flow conversion period so that your business can bring in money faster.

-Whatever form of financing is required it is vital to have an updated business plan in place to present to financial institutions or investors.
+Whatever form of financing is required, it's vital to have an updated business plan in place to present to financial institutions or investors.
 The business plan should demonstrate the need (and effect) of financing for the future of the business.

 Danziger, Pamela N. “6 New Year's Resolutions For The 99% Of The Nation's Small Business Retailers.”
 Forbes Magazine, 28 Dec.
 2017.